Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 ## Step 4: Install NGINX

 NGINX is a super powerful and extremely popular web server.
-You can use it as a reverse proxy, or to serve your website's files.
-Over 400 million websites use NGINX open source - your project will to be using one of the best solutions out there.
+It can act as a reverse proxy, or can serve your website's files.
+Over 400 million websites use NGINX open source - your project will be using one of the best solutions out there.

 Back on your terminal, update your package listings and install the latest version of NGINX with `apt-get`: